carpentries-incubator/pangenomics/_episodes/11-tda-in-pangenomes2.md

 ~~~
-# Calculate the extended distance matrix using the function 'distancia' with 'df_mediam' as input
+# Calculate the extended distance matrix using the function 'distance' with 'df_mediam' as input
-matrix_distancia_extendida = distancia(df_mediam)
+matrix_distance_extendida = distance(df_mediam)

-# Create the extended persistence complex using the function 'complejo' with 'matrix_distancia_extendida' as input
+# Create the extended persistence complex using the function 'complejo' with 'matrix_distance_extendida' as input
-persistence_extendida = complejo(matrix_distancia_extendida)
+persistence_extendida = complejo(matrix_distance_extendida)

-# Print the extended distance matrix 'matrix_distancia_extendida'
+# Print the extended distance matrix 'matrix_distance_extendida'
-matrix_distancia_extendida
+matrix_distance_extendida

 ~~~
 {: .language-python}